nebari-dev/nebari/docs/source/02_get_started/03_usage.md

 ### Render config files
-This file will handle the creating of all Terraform modules for QHub infrastructure.
+This file will handle the creation of all Terraform modules for the QHub infrastructure.

-After initializing, we then need to create all of Terraform configuration.
+After initializing, we then need to create all Terraform configuration.
 This done by running the local command:
 ```shell
 qhub render -c qhub-config.yaml -o ./ -f
 ```